samasama99/ObsidianVaults/programming/parallel-programing-in-java/course notes.md

 ```

 An important benefit of using Java streams when possible is that the pipeline can be made to execute in parallel by designating the source to be a _parallel stream_, i.e., by simply replacing _students.stream()_ in the above code by _students.parallelStream()_ or _Stream.of(students).parallel()_.
 This form of functional parallelism is a major convenience for the programmer, since they do not need to worry about explicitly allocating intermediate collections (e.g., a collection of all active students), or about ensuring that parallel accesses to data collections are properly synchronized.

+**Determinism and Data Races**

+A parallel program is said to be _functionally deterministic_ if it always computes the same answer when given the same input, and _structurally deterministic_ if it always computes the same computation graph, when given the same input.
+The presence of data races often leads to functional and/or structural nondeterminism because a parallel program with data races may exhibit different behaviors for the same input, depending on the relative scheduling and timing of memory accesses involved in a data race.
+In general, the absence of data races is not sufficient to guarantee determinism